Around the World in 80 Days – Sunday at 8 p.m.

 Sundays, January 2 - February 20, 2022 at 8/7c on PBS

-Though wealthy, Fogg discovers that someone has put a hold on his credit in Hong Kong, making further progress impossible.
-Passepartout puts his larceny skills to use.
+Facing starvation on a desert island, Fogg and Passepartout have a falling out.
+The valet’s superior survival skills are desperately needed to save their lives, much less the round-theworld wager.

-Shown from left to right: Leonie Benesch (ABIGAIL “FIX” FORTESCUE) and Ibrahim Koma (PASSEPARTOUT)
+Shown from left to right: Leonie Benesch (ABIGAIL “FIX” FORTESCUE), David Tennant (PHILEAS FOGG) and Ibrahim Koma (PASSEPARTOUT)

 For editorial use only.